Glossary

 Lumens Per Watt (lm/W)

-Refers to the energy efficiency of lighting; how much visible light you get for a given amount of electricity.
+The energy efficiency of lighting; how much visible light you get for a given amount of electricity.

 Luminaire